 Sample Cease and Desist Letter to Stop Harassment or Other Invasions of Privacy

 Incidents of harassment and stalking can be addressed with a cease and desist letter.
-Sending a cease and desist letter shows that you take the unwelcome attention seriously and are prepared to deal with it seriously.
-Often, people will figure that it’s not worth the potential legal fees and just cease the behavior.
+Sending a cease and desist letter shows that you take the unwelcome attention seriously and are prepared to deal with it.
+People frequently decide that the potential legal fees are not worth the risk and stop engaging in the behavior.

 Dear ______,

-This letter has been served as notice of your recent acts of unwarranted harassment.
-You are required to cease and desist all acts of harassment including but not limited to:
+This letter has been served as a notice of your recent acts of unwarranted harassment.
+You are required to cease and desist all acts of harassment, including but not limited to:

 ______________________________________________________(acts).